borisaavedra/borisaavedra/README.md

 - Figma 🎨

 ## 💡 Fun Facts (About me)
-- I'm actually a Journalims and MBA, so my rela superpower is curiosity.
+- I'm actually a Journalism and MBA, so my real superpower is curiosity.
 I'm always learning, baby 😎